marcusbynoe/reading-notes/201/Class1.md

 ## Getting Started

-1. A client sends request
+A client sends request

 The server responds back

 Resources needed to load a web page are sent back to the client.

 2. Browsers request HTML files from servers.
 HTML files usually content <link> elements for CSS stylesheets and <script> elements which contain external JavaScript scripts.
 So when a browser parses these files the order goes: HTML -> CSS -> JavaScript

 3. There are a variety of ways to find images to add to a website.
 You can simply use Google Images to find what is appropriate for your website.
-A good website for royalty free images is (link to unsplash.com).
+A good website for royalty free images is [Unsplash](https://unsplash.com/).

 4. When it comes to a *string*, it is a sequence of text where you use single quote marks to signify that a value is a string.
 Whereas numbers do not have quotes around them.